When people are bombarded with advertising and sponsored content, they turn to authentic brands with a genuine story to tell

 Good old-fashioned media relations?
-As PR specialists, we’ve always sought the more credible option in raising a company’s profile.
+As a PR consultant, I’ve always sought the more credible option in raising a company’s profile.
 A journalist’s endorsement of your product, for example, will always carry more weight than an advertisement in the same paper or magazine.

 But as a lot of your audience is now “online”, influencer marketing is another great option.
 Popular “micro-influencers” help to push millions of fashion, beauty and interior products every year.
 Their endorsement can prove very fruitful and many marketers would agree: NeoReach predicts 4.4 million officially promoted posts in 2019 (source: Campaign).

 However, beware, as there is a growing backlash against sponsored content on Instagram, too.
 Take, for example, influencer Scarlett London who received death threats last year over a sponsored post promoting Johnson & Johnson-owned Listerine whitening mouthwash.

 Coupled with the results from a recent survey that revealed 45% of all social media users find sponsored post hashtags annoying – it’s clearly getting ugly out there for advertisers.

 Perhaps the bombardment isn’t the issue.
 Maybe it’s a lack of authenticity that is turning off consumers.

 In fact, when was the last time you resonated with a brand and happily followed them on Instagram?
 Think about it.
 Was it because you’d seen countless adverts on Facebook?
 Probably not.
 It’s more likely you made an emotional connection through an authentic story.